On stability of solitons for 3D Maxwell-Lorentz equations with spinning particle: Introduction

 Let us comment on related work. { The mathematical theory of Maxwell--Lorentz system (\ref{mls3}) started after} Nodvick's paper \ci{N1964}, where the Hamilton least action principle and conservation laws have been established in the Euler angles representation.
 The coordinate-free proof of the conservation laws was given by Kiessling \ci{K1999}.
 The coordinate-free proof of the Hamilton principle was given in \ci{IKS2015} using the technique of \ci{AKN1997,P1901} which relies on the Lie algebras and the Poincar\'e equation.
 This technique was developed in \ci{IKS2017}, where the general theory of invariants was constructed for the Poincar\'e equations on manifolds and applied to the system (\ref{mls3}).

-{ In 1990'--2000', the stability of solitons was studied for the Maxwell--Lorentz system (\ref{mls3}) without spinning (the first three lines with $w(t)\equiv \dot q(t)$).
-In \ci{BG1993}, Bambusi and Galgani proved the existence and orbital stability of solitons for such a system. } The proof relies on the transition to a comoving frame and a lower bound for the reduced Hamiltonian.
-The global convergence to solitons for the same system with relativistic kinetic energy of the particle was proved in \ci{IKM2004}.
-In \ci{KS2000}, the global attraction to stationary states was established in presence of an external confining potential.
-All these results were obtained under the {\it Wiener condition} on the Fourier transform of the charge density: \be\la{W} \hat\rho(k):=(2\pi)^{-3/2}\int e^{ikx}\rho(x)dx\ne 0,\qquad k\in\R^3, \ee which allows us to apply the Wiener Tauberian theorem. { This method was introduced first in \ci{KS1998,KSK1997} for the system of the particle coupled to the scalar wave field instead of the Maxwell field. }

-The condition means a strong coupling of the charged particle to the eigenfunctions $e^{ikx}$ of the continuous spectrum of the free field.
+In \ci{BG1993,IKM2004,IKS2011,KK2023jmp,KS1998,KS2000,KSK1997}, the stability of solitons was studied for the Maxwell--Lorentz system (\ref{mls3}) without spinning (the first three lines with $w(t)\equiv \dot q(t)$).
 The results \ci{IKM2004,KS2000} provide the first rigorous proof of the {\it radiation damping} in classical electrodynamics.
 For the survey, see \ci{S2004} and \ci{KK2020,KK2022}.

-In \ci{IKS2011,KK2023jmp}, the asymptotic stability of the solitary manifold was proved for the 3D and 2D Maxwell--Lorentz systems without spinning: for large times, any solution with initial data close to the solitary manifold is close to the sum of a soliton and a dispersive wave.
-The proof relies on the Buslaev--Perelman--Sulem method of symplectic projection onto solitary manifold \ci{BP1995,BS2003} and uses the Wiener condition (\ref{W}).
 The adiabatic effective dynamics of solitons for the 3D system was proved in \ci{KS2000ad}.

 { For the Maxwell--Lorentz system with spinning particle at rest ($q(t)\equiv 0$), the global convergence to rotating solitons was established in \ci{IKS2004} and \ci{K2010}.
 In \ci{IKS2004}, the convergence is proved in the case of sufficiently small charge density $\rho$.} In \ci{K2010}, Kunze extended the result to the same system without the smallness condition.
 This condition is replaced by the assumption that the mass of the particle does not belong to a discrete set of resonances.